A Certifiable Machine Learning-Based Pipeline to Predict Fatigue Life of Aircraft Structures: Results

 \subsection{Uncertainty quantification: prediction intervals}

 Since our ML pipeline aims to provide a solution for industrial and safety-critical applications, authorities require not only accuracy, but confidence in its predictions.
 In fatigue analysis, it us customary to use scatter factors to account for the variability in material fatigue properties and the uncertainties inherent in predicting fatigue life.
-To that end, following the principles of \cite{lacasa2025certification} we now build prediction intervals for fatigue life predictions.\\ We start by considering the relative error of the predictions of the calibration set in the region of interest, $ N \in (10^3-10^6)$.
-Since the relative error is larger or equal to zero, we construct bootstrapped CI95 confidence interval of 95th percentile of this metric \cite{lacasa2025certification}.
+To that end, following the principles of \cite{lacasa2025certification} we now build prediction intervals for fatigue life predictions.\\ We start by considering the relative error of the predictions of the calibration set in the region $ N \in (10^3-10^6)$ to avoid impractical situations that can perturb the error statistics.
+Since the relative error is larger or equal to zero, we construct bootstrapped confidence interval of 95th percentile (CI95) of this metric \cite{lacasa2025certification}.
 In \autoref{fig:uncertainty_interval} we plot the bootstrap average of this percentile, such that the range $[0,\overline{P95}]$ in principle covers roughly the relative error of about $95\%$ of the points in the calibration and test set.
 The analysis showed that, using the validation set described in \autoref{sec:met_data_split} as the calibration set to build a prediction interval for the 95\% coverage, we achieve a coverage in the test set of 95.24\%, CI95 [88.25, 98.69].
 This corresponds to an upper bound of the relative error of 13.50\%.\\ Consequently, when predicting the life of a new, previously unseen sample, the true fatigue life can be assured to be $N \in [\hat{N}(1-\varepsilon), \hat{N}(1+\varepsilon)]$ --- where $\varepsilon = 0.135$, and $\hat{N}$ is the predicted fatigue life --- with approximately 95\% confidence.